Miska296/ansible-web-wm/README-en.md

    ```bash
    ss -tuln | grep :80
    ```
+> Tip: Always verify that the port is marked as 'Public' in Codespace, otherwise the page won't be accessible externally.

 ### 4. SSH access restricted
 If you have disabled login using a password or root user, make sure you have the SSH key properly set in `sshd_config`.